Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 15-Minute Easy Salad Recipe | Desi~licious RD

-- 8 kale leaves large, washed and dried
+- 8 kale leaves large, washed and dried, leaves only

 - 2 cups broccoli medium, washed and dried